 The military will receive its first batch of Koalitsiya-SVs starting in 2020.
-With a 16 round-per-minute firing, GLONASS-guided 152.4-mm shells, and a range of up to 70 km, the Koalitsiya-SV will replace the Msta 152.4-mm self-propelled howitzer, an impressive system in its own right.
+With a 16 round-per-minute firing, GLONASS-guided 152.4-mm shells, and a range of up to 70 km, the Koalitsiya-SV will replace the Msta 152.4-mm self-propelled howitzer, a unique system in its own right.

 ‘Pion’ & ‘Malka’

-The first artillery system on Kotz’ list is the Pion (‘Peony’), NATO reporting name M-1975, a powerful, large caliber self-propelled artillery piece developed during the Cold War.
+The first artillery system on Kotz’s list is the Pion (‘Peony’), NATO reporting name M-1975, a powerful, large-caliber self-propelled artillery piece developed during the Cold War.
 In the 70s and 80s, both the USSR and the USA were looking for an effective way to strike large concentrations of enemy troops at a relatively short distance using low-yield tactical nuclear weapons.

 “In our country, the weapon that could achieve this was the 203-mm 2S7 Pion self-propelled gun, and its later modification, the 2S7M Malka,” Kotz wrote.

-Alongside its ability to fire nuclear rounds, engineers would also eventually create powerful non-nuclear munitions for them, the observer noted.
+Alongside its ability to fire nuclear rounds, the observer noted that engineers would also eventually create powerful non-nuclear munitions for them.
 “For example, the 110 kg ZFO35 high-explosive fragmentation projectile can hit enemy targets at distances up to 50 km.
 In other words, in terms of combat capabilities, this self-propelled gun comes very close to the main guns of a World War II-era battleship.”

 “However, these systems’ power and range are not only advantages but to some extent disadvantages,” the journalist admitted.
 “In Russia, one can count on one hand the number of firing ranges suitable for firing from these guns at medium or maximum range.
 In addition, the ammunition stock for these self-propelled guns is quite small – four rounds for the Pion and eight for the Malka.”